platformsh/platformsh-docs/docs/src/get-started/introduction.md

 It can be a basic "Hello World" site, such as you can find in the [Platform.sh demos](https://github.com/platformsh-demos).
 Just something that you know runs.

+An alternative is one of the [Platform.sh templates](../development/templates.md).
+These are example apps that come with everything needed to run on Platform.sh.

 ## Choose your stack

 To get started with a project, choose the language or framework your code uses: